austin-weeks/ml-interactive-site/README.md

     <img src="preview.png" alt="App Preview">
 </a>

-A machine-learning projects with three parts...
+A machine-learning project with three parts...
 - [The Frontend](/frontend/) - *the main show* - users can draw digits and view model predictions
 - [The Models](/models/) - the various PyTorch models and pipelines for their training
 - [The Server](/server/) - a simple Flask API that receives drawing, and serves model inferences